-Antibody Test to detect COVID-19
+Antibody Test (SARS-CoV2-IgG) to detect COVID-19

 An accurate, easy and simple blood test to know if you had a novel coronavirus infection recently

-A human body produces antibodies in blood when it fights an infectious diseases like COVID-19.
-Similar antibodies develop for instance, when you take a particular vaccine shot against some flue.
-This is exactly how you build immunity against a virus.
+A human body produces antibodies in blood when it fights an infectious disease like COVID-19.
+A similar instance is when you take a particular vaccine shot against flu.
+This is how immunity is built up against a virus.

 Who should be tested?